 We invite you to take a peek at what the Bayside Historical Society education program has to offer in this series of free videos for grades K-5, made by our wonderful BHS instructors.

 In this latest episode of the Highley Varlet Podcast, Bayside Historical Society President Paul DiBenedetto talks about the history and mission of BHS, about landmarking and preservation, and about how BHS has been moving forward through these challenging times.

 If you can't come to the Castle, we'll bring the Castle to you!
 We invite you to take a virtual tour of Bayside Historical Society and experience our landmarked Gothic Revival-style building in 360 degrees!
 You can view our virtual tour from your desktop computer or mobile device.

 From the Archives: Bayside American Legion Collection

 This online exhibit is a collection of historical memorabilia from the American Legion Post 510 of Bayside, including rare scrapbooks, photographs, periodicals and more.
 Special thanks to Joan and Robert Firmery, whose father was past commander Arthur Firmery, for their contributions to this exhibit.

 From the Archives: Bell Family Collection

-We continue our “From the Archives” series with a brand-new online exhibit on the Bell Family of Bayside.
+We continue our “From the Archives” series with an online exhibit on the Bell Family of Bayside.
 The Bells settled in Bayside in the early 1800s and established themselves as a family dedicated to the town’s improvement and quality of life for its residents.
 Browse the different themed mini galleries about the Bell Family in BHS's digital collections.